JonnyRed/git-notes/README.md

    - `git restore`: Undo local changes or staged local changes.
    - `git stash`: Saves local changes for later use.
    - `git reset --hard`: Discards local changes to all files permanently.

+## Introduction to Git and GitHub

+[Introduction to Git and GitHub] teaches you the basics of Git, a version control system, and GitHub, a web-based hosting service for Git repositories.
+The course covers topics such as creating and cloning repositories, working with branches, and resolving conflicts.
+It also includes hands-on labs that allow you to practice what you've learned.

+The course is divided into three weeks.
+* Week 1, you'll learn about the basics of Git and GitHub.
+You'll create your first repository and clone it onto your computer.
+You'll also learn about branches and how to use them to track changes to your code.
+* Week 2, you'll learn more about working with branches.
+You'll learn how to merge branches and how to resolve conflicts.
+You'll also learn about remote repositories and how to push and pull changes from them.
+* Week 3, you'll learn about some advanced Git concepts.
+You'll learn about tags, which are used to mark specific points in your code history.
+You'll also learn about rebasing and merging, which are two ways to change the history of your code.

+[Introduction to Git and GitHub]:https://www.coursera.org/learn/introduction-git-github/home/week/1